hmslima/sambahsacompletegrammar/sambahsa-en.md

 Africa

-As sometimes only a conjunction is not clear enough to indicate whether what was said is a desire or a claim, there is also the integrant conjunction “ke” (or “kem”), which express a desire and may be used in the place of “od”.
+As sometimes only a conjunction is not clear enough to indicate whether what was said is a desire or a claim, there is also the subordinating conjunction “ke” (or “kem”), which express a desire and may be used in the place of “od”.

-**I desire that he learns sambahsa –** vanscho kem is euct Sambahsa
+**I desire that he learns Sambahsa –** vanscho kem is euct Sambahsa

 **That our team win the enemy team and become the european soccer champion –** Ke nies swoin vinct id peindswoin ed biht Europes football champion

 **Let’s fake that the glass have become so soft as gauze to we can go the on the other side –** smad simule kem id glas hat biht tem moll quem